Ideas-Laboratory/vectorized_stress_majorization/README.md

 We provided CMake lists for both *nix and Win32 environments and Microsoft Visual Studio projects for Windows.

 Linux:

-\nUse CMakeLists_NIX.txt for CMake.
+Use CMakeLists_NIX.txt for CMake.

-\nCUDA SDK required.
+CUDA SDK required.

 Windows:

-\nUse CMakeLists.txt with CMake 3.8 or later for MSVC on windows.
+Use CMakeLists.txt with CMake 3.8 or later for MSVC on windows.

-\nVisual Studio 2015 solution file is also provided.
+Visual Studio 2015 solution file is also provided.

 Configurations are tested on Ubuntu 16.04 with Clang and Visual Studio 2015 on Windows.